Global-Security-Programme/Conflict-shapes-in-flux/README.md

 # Conflict-shapes-in-flux
-Repository for Conflict shapes in flux by Idler and Tkacova.
+Repository for Conflict shapes in flux by Idler and Tkacova (2023).
+We used R software version 4.1.2 “Bird Hippie” for all calculations.

 **R code**